Ibadism: Background

-It is also recorded that Abu Bilal maintained close ties with Jabir b.
-Zaid, often spending significant time with him.
-Together, they visited 'A'ishah and reproached her for her role in the Battle of the Camel.
-During this period, Jabir's leadership of the Muhakkimah became well established.
-A learned and pious man from the al-Azd tribe—the same tribe as 'Abdullah b.
-Wahb al-Rasibi, the last elected leader of the Muhakkimah—Jabir focused on intellectual activities.
-His scholarly approach allowed him to propagate and preserve Islamic teachings without arousing the suspicion of the Umayyad authorities.
-His position as a prominent mufti in Basrah provided him with cover and enabled him to form widespread connections with influential individuals across the Islamic world.
+Records indicate that Abu Bilal maintained close ties with Jabir ibn Zayd and spent significant time with him.
+Together they visited Aisha bint Abi Bakr and questioned her regarding her role in the Battle of the Camel.
+During this period, Jabir established his leadership over the group.
+As a learned man from the al-Azd tribe, he focused on intellectual activities to preserve Islamic teachings without arousing the suspicion of the Umayyad authorities.
+His position as a prominent mufti in Basra provided him with cover and enabled him to form connections with influential individuals across the Islamic world.

-The Ibadi school eventually emerged as a moderate group in Basrah, grounded in the teachings of Jabir ibn Zayd, who, according to the Ibadis (perhaps posthumously), became their first imam.
-After the Battle of Siffin, the Kharijites engaged in ongoing conflicts with both Alid and Umayyad supporters, often inciting local rebellions against Umayyad rule.
-Following the Second Fitna in AD 680, the Kharijites split into four main groups with varying levels of extremism.
-One significant division was led by Ibn al-'Azraq, who introduced doctrines that were rejected by leaders such as Jabir b.
-Zaid and Abdullah b.
-Ibadh, who upheld the original principles of the Muhakkima, according to Ibadhi tradition.
+The Ibadi school eventually emerged as a moderate group in Basra based on the teachings of Jabir ibn Zayd.
+According to Ibadi tradition, he became their first imam.
+After the Battle of Siffin, the Kharijites engaged in ongoing conflicts with both Alid and Umayyad supporters and often incited local rebellions.
+Following the Second Fitna in 680 AD, the Kharijite movement split into four main groups with varying levels of extremism.
+One significant division was led by Nafi ibn al-Azraq, who introduced radical doctrines.
+These were rejected by leaders such as Jabir ibn Zayd and Abdallah ibn Ibad, who upheld the original principles of the early dissenters.